Team-SICC/Coin-Wheel/README.md

 # Coin-Wheel
 Coin Wheel Game:

--Prompts the user to input number of coins, number of coins to reveal each turn, and number of spins.
+Prompts the user to input number of coins, number of coins to reveal each turn, and number of spins.

--Builds a wheel from user input and displays hidden wheel with revealed coins.
+Builds a wheel from user input and displays hidden wheel with revealed coins.

--Checks to make sure that initial wheel setup is not already all heads or all tails.
+Checks to make sure that initial wheel setup is not already all heads or all tails.

 To Compile: